 They don't like him.

-But but they they're not hysterical about him.
+But they're not hysterical about him.

-And and the number of people that again, Democrats voted for Hillary Clinton that I've talked to, friends that I know outside of our business, who uh talked about the July 4th uh salute to America and talked about how much they loved seeing that air parade of planes coming over, and and they love the history lesson that they got on uh the history of our armed forces.
+And the number of people that, again, Democrats voted for Hillary Clinton that I've talked to, friends that I know outside of our business who talked about the July 4th salute to America and talked about how much they loved seeing that air parade of planes coming over.

 I'm like, you people don't get it.